A Little Life: Self-harm and suicide

-There is evident self-harm in the novel and Yanagihara does not shy away from the details of how Jude does it nor how he feels while doing so.
+There is evident self-harm in the novel that is depicted in explicit details, with descriptions of how Jude does it and how he feels while doing so.
 Harold's realization is excruciatingly painful, more so than the news that Jude has indeed finally died by suicide.
 Harold's self-deception does not save him or Jude from pain; if anything, it adds to both their suffering.
+Yanagihara has stated that she does not believe in talk therapy, and that "every other medical specialty devoted to the care of the seriously ill recognizes that at some point, the doctor’s job is to help the patient die; that there are points at which death is preferable to life."